tariqjoosab/TFBMiner/README.md

 Open a terminal

 ### Create a virtual environment
-Create a virtual environment using the following command  (for this part it doesn't matter where you are in your file system)
+Create a virtual environment using the following command  (for this part it doesn't matter where you are in your file system).
+If it asks if you want to proceed press y.
 > conda create --name tfbMiner python=3.10
-If it asks if you want to proceed press y
-> y

 Activate the environment, you should see "(base)" on the left of the conda prompt be replaced with "(tfbMiner)".
 It this does not happen then software that you install could affect the result of your computer.
 > conda activate tfbMiner